igrishaev/deed/readme.md

 maps.
 This because they're created at runtime and thus are not known to Deed.
 To preserve the origin type, either you extend a record with the `IEncode` protocol and extend the `-decode` multimethod as described above.
-Another way is to use the `handle-record` macro that does the same under the hood.
-It accepts just two
-arguments: a unique OID and the type:
+Another way is to use the `handle-record` macro that does the same.
+It accepts just two arguments: a unique OID and the type of a record:

 ~~~clojure
 (defrecord Bar [x y])